 Term Definition message transcript The concatenation of a sequence of messages in the order in which an endpoint sends and receives them.
 The final message included in the message transcript may be truncated to allow inclusion of a signature in that message, which is computed over the message transcript. most significant byte (MSB) Highest order byte in a number consisting of multiple bytes.
 Set of parameters that represent the state of the communication between a corresponding pair of Requester and Responder at the successful completion of the NEGOTIATE_ALGORITHMS messages.
 Negotiated State These parameters may include values provided in VERSION , CAPABILITIES and ALGORITHMS messages.
 Additionally, they may include parameters associated with the transport layer.
 They may include other values deemed necessary by the Requester or Responder to continue or preserve communication with each other. nibble Computer term for a four-bit aggregation, or half of a byte. nonce Number that is unpredictable to entities other than its generator.
 The probability of the same number occurring more than once is negligible.
 Nonce may be generated by combining a pseudo random number of at least 64 bits, optionally concatenated with a monotonic counter of size suitable for the application. payload Information-bearing fields of a message.
 These fields are separate from the fields and elements, such as address fields, framing bits, checksums, and so on, that transport the message from one point to another.
-In some instances, a field can be both a payload field and a transport field. physical transport binding Specifications that define how a base messaging protocol is implemented on a particular physical transport type and medium, such as SMBus/I 2 C, PCI ExpressTM Vendor Defined Messaging, and so on.
-Platform Management Component Intercommunications (PMCI) Working group under the DMTF that defines standardized communication protocols, low-level data models, and transport definitions that support communications with and between management controllers and management devices that form a platform management subsystem within a managed computer system.
+In some instances, a field can be both a payload field and a transport field. physical transport binding Specifications that define how a base messaging protocol is implemented on a particular physical transport type and medium, such as SMBus/ I^2 C, PCI Express TM Vendor Defined Messaging, and so on.
 Requester Original transmitter, or source, of an SPDM request message.
 It is also the ultimate receiver, or destination, of an SPDM response message.
 Responder Ultimate receiver, or destination, of an SPDM request message.
 It is also the original transmitter, or source of an SPDM response message. root certificate First certificate in a certificate chain, which is self-signed.
+Security Protocols and Data Models (SPDM) Working group under DMTF that is responsible for the SPDM Specification , which focuses on enabling authentication, attestation, and key exchange to enhance infrastructure security.
+In addition to developing the core SPDM Specification , the group collaborates with other standards organizations and developers to support alignment across the industry in the areas of component authentication, confidentiality, and integrity.
 SPDM message Unit of communication in SPDM communications.

-SPDM message payload Portion of the message body of an SPDM message.
+Term Definition SPDM message payload Portion of the message body of an SPDM message.
 This portion of the message is separate from those fields and elements that identify the SPDM version, the SPDM request and response codes, and the two parameters.
 SPDM request message Message that is sent to an endpoint to request a specific SPDM operation.
 A corresponding SPDM response message acknowledges receipt of an SPDM request message.

-Term Definition SPDM response message Message that is sent in response to a specific SPDM request message.
+SPDM response message Message that is sent in response to a specific SPDM request message.
 This message includes a Response Code field that indicates whether the request completed normally. trusted computing base (TCB) Set of all hardware, firmware, and/or software components that are critical to its security, in the sense that bugs or vulnerabilities occurring inside the TCB might jeopardize the security properties of the entire system.
 By contrast, parts of a computer system outside the TCB must not be able to misbehave in a way that would leak any more privileges than are granted to them in accordance to the security policy.
 Reference: Trusted computing base

-4.4 Symbols and abbreviated terms
+34 4.4 Symbols and abbreviated terms